The Trilemma of Truth in Large Language Models: Datasets

-If a city name already contained a word \say{city} (e.g., \say{Guatemala City}), we do not start a sentence with \say{The city of.} We also sample \(\langle\)city, incorrect country\(\rangle\) pairs, and generate statements according to the template above.
+\paragraph{Statement Structure.} For each \(\langle\)city, country\(\rangle\) pair, we create statements of the form: \begin{quote} The city of \texttt{[city]} is (not) located in \texttt{[country]}. \end{quote} If a city name already contained a word \enquote{city} (e.g., \enquote{Guatemala City}), we do not start a sentence with \enquote{The city of.} Finally, we sample \(\langle\)city, incorrect country\(\rangle\) pairs, and generate statements according to the template above.

-\textbf{Synthetic Entities}.
-We use the technique described in Sec.~\ref{sec:sup_data_unknowns} to generate synthetic city and country names.
-To generate synthetic \textit{city} names, we collect all the city names in our data set (including those that we did not include) and input them to \texttt{namemaker} (with \(n\)-gram length of 3).
+\paragraph{Synthetic Entities.} We use the technique described in~\Cref{sec:sup_data_unknowns} to generate synthetic city and country names.

+To generate synthetic \textit{city} names, we collect all the city names in our dataset (including those that we did not include) and input them to \texttt{namemaker} (with \(n\)-gram length of 3).
 We generate \(500\) synthetic city names.
 We validate these synthetic names in two stages:

-\begin{enumerate}[itemsep=0pt] \item We check whether a synthetic name exists in the \texttt{GeoNames} database by looking for matches in the \textit{name} and \textit{alternative name} fields.
-We keep \(310\) cities after this first stage. \item We use Google Search to validate that each synthetic city name does not exist via the following prompt: \say{city [city name]}.
+\begin{enumerate} \item We check whether a synthetic name exists in the \texttt{GeoNames} database by looking for matches across\textit{name} and \textit{alternative name} fields.
+We keep \(310\) cities after this first stage. \item We use Google Search to validate that a synthetic city name does not exist via the following prompt: \enquote{city [city name]}.
 If the search result returns a city with \(1\)-\(2\) character difference, we remove the synthetic name from the list.
-We keep \(219\) cities after this second stage.
+We keep \(219\) cities after this second stage. \end{enumerate}